- The R2AC staff reviews each grant application to ensure eligibility before releasing it for review by the grant panel.

 - Any member of the grant review panel who declares a conflict of interest in which a grant application is still eligible, but a personal conflict of interest exists due to an affiliation with an applicant organization or personal relationship, must declare that conflict of interest with R2AC staff as soon as the grant applications are available for viewing and commentary.

 - Staff will immediately inform all panelists of any declared conflict of interest.

-- All panelists may discuss the eligible grants with one another prior to the grant review meeting, unless they have declared a conflict of interest and then they may not discuss that particular grant with other panel members.
+- All panelists may discuss the eligible grant applications with one another prior to the grant review meeting, unless they have declared a conflict of interest and then they may not discuss that particular grant application with other panel members.